-Warner Norcross + Judd is more than their Best Lawyers in America© designations, Martindale-Hubbell rankings, and Chambers USA acknowledgments.
-As one of the largest and most successful law firms in Michigan, they can handle your business and legal matters, whether simple or complex, from start to finish.
-The firm provides client-focused, proactive legal and business counsel to clients of all sizes – from startups to Fortune 500 companies to closely-held businesses and high net worth individuals.
-With more than 230 attorneys working in numerous specialized industry and practice areas, Warner meets the legal needs of clients operating throughout North America and around the world.
+By providing discerning and proactive legal advice, Warner Norcross + Judd LLP builds a better partnership with its clients.
+An AmLaw 200 firm, they’re one of Michigan’s largest law firms focused on providing the best legal solutions and exceptional client service to organizations throughout the world.
+The firm provides client-focused, proactive legal and business counsel to clients of all sizes – from startups to Fortune 500 companies to closely-held businesses and high-net-worth individuals.
+With more than 230 attorneys working in numerous specialized industries and practice areas, Warner meets the legal needs of clients operating throughout North America and around the world.

 Warner routinely works with over 50 types of incentives.
 Some of the most popular incentives include: